 - The student must maintain CPR Certification while enrolled in the nursing program.

-- The student must abide by the course and clinical policies as outlined in the Nursing Student Handbook.
+- The student must abide by the course and clinical policies as outlined in the Student Nurse Handbook.
 Failure to do so may result in dismissal from the program.

 - Only one readmission to the nursing program is permitted.
 Readmission to the nursing program is also contingent upon the availability of space.
-Requirements for initial admission to the nursing program must be met in order for a student to be considered for readmission.
+Requirements for initial admission to the nursing program with the exception of the 5-year requirement for science courses must be met in order for a student to be considered for readmission.
 Students with previous unsatisfactory clinical performance must be recommended for readmission by consensus of the nursing faculty.
-Students seeking readmission to the nursing program must have an exit interview and state their intention in writing to the Dean of Nursing or Program Director.
+Students seeking readmission to the nursing program must have an exit interview and state their intention in writing to the Program Director.
 For fall readmission, the exit interview and statement are due by April 1.
 For spring semester readmission, the exit interview and statement are due by October 1.

 - If two “D” grades or below are received in nursing courses, the student will be dismissed from the program and is not eligible for readmission into the nursing program.